jdobaj/BasicCppCiCd/README.md

 ## todo

-- Setup docker build scripts
+- Setup docker build and docker-compose
-- Setup docker-compose
+- Build inside docker
+- Implement a generic build-, configure-, test-, run-, install-script (see for example x11vnc-desktop)
-- Make docker-compose production ready (multi stage build, volumes, )
+- Make docker-compose production ready (multi stage build, volumes, ) (see https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds)
+  - create at least a develop, debug, test, deploy stage
 - Setup VSC to invoke docker build scripts
 - Create CMake install and invoke that inside docker
+- Create different/multi-stages images for deployment, development, testing,...
+- Use small base images e.g. the Alpine image by using the from instruction (https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#dockerfile-instructions)
+- Use labels
+- Create .dockerignore file
 - Create CMake test etc.: everything that is required for a development and production ready environment
 - Cleanup docker build and apply best practice
 - Create a configuration file